 - Data Center to Core Connections

-Five campus data centers each have multiple 10 Gbps DLS connections to the Core Network routers.
+The campus data centers each have either 100 Gbps or multiple 10 Gbps DLS connections to the Core Network routers.

 - Network Security